BigRoy/nodex/README.md

 will help to write readable and maintainable code for node based graphs that require a lot of mathematical processing.

+Besides the description/documentation below a (currently experimental documentation) can be found at:

+- (colorbleed.nl/docs/nodex/master/)[colorbleed.nl/docs/nodex/master/]

 ## Node expressions for Maya

 The process works by using an object called the ``Nodex``.